New York Times Bestseller Mike Michalowicz, talks to YBKBS about how to ‘Fix’ your small business easily. A must read for small business owners.

 LW : Think about like Ross in the hallway with the sofa…be like “Pivot!
 Pivot!
 Pivot!”
 That’s it…you just go in to where you need to go and you’re tweaking your sofa slightly as just as you’re moving around the bends of your world.

-MF : You talk about something in the first part of the book that I’m very, very Pro on and I’m a massive fan of Simon Sinek, and I’ve probably made half a career out of what he’s been talking about if I’m totally honest, but talk us through why you think the words…“the reason why” is so important when it comes to your PR?
+MF : You talk about something in the first part of the book that I’m very, very positive on as a massive fan of Simon Sinek, and I’ve probably made half a career out of what he’s been talking about if I’m totally honest, but talk us through why you think the words…“the reason why” is so important when it comes to your PR?

 LW : You know, I’ve been really delving into this a lot at the moment of course of multiple different ways.
 I think there’s actually a lot of stuff that companies that have ‘a bigger purpose’, do well.
 I also think it’s really getting down to the truth of why you’re doing what it is that you’re doing in the first place and you care about.
 And I think especially in the pandemic it’s really important to dig out and literally pull out that old box of your mission statements or what your reason was to be doing a business in the first place…to seeing where you are in life because ultimately as small business owners, we are doing what we do day in, day out and it needs to be for servicing are souls for the greater good so when it comes down to your why I guess there’s so much I could say about it.
 So it’s hard for me to kind of like wrap it up to succinctly, but I guess ultimately it so that the way your promoting yourself authentically, so people can see through…the shit out there and people eventually will see it…they might not always see it immediately sadly, but they will see it.
 So when I’m saying I genuinely care about supporting small business people that’s not a marketing line, that is because I didn’t care about promoting wine that was 5.5% with an ex-member of Eternal as the face of it, or promoting e-cigarettes like that did not make my soul sing but when I worked with general small business owners, and they suddenly called me up, or where they send me a DM and say “I read your book and I got in Wired Magazine.

-I read in your book and I got on BBC..”, like that is like for me,is the best feeling in the world.
+I read in your book and I got on BBC..”, that for me, is the best feeling in the world.
 I’ve managed to impart some of my knowledge and help people.

 So with all small business owners most the reason we’re doing what we’re doing is because we found a gap in the market or that was something not being served.
 Or that there was a true calling that made us set up a small businesses in the first place.
 When you’re always underpinning that with your ‘Why’, communicating that your audience is going to connect with you and they’re going to want to work with you.